Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: Remarks and conclusions

 \section{Remarks and conclusions}

-We studied the chaotic scattering in a 3-dof Hamiltonian model with one open and 2 closed dof.
-To start the study of the 3-dof system, it is convenient to consider the family of 2-dof systems parametrized by the initial energy of the particle $E_0$ associated with the elastic system, the scattering functions, and its set of singularities.
+We studied an example of chaotic scattering in a 3-dof Hamiltonian model with one open and 2 closed dofs, namely the scattering of an atom from a vibrating corrugated surface.
+The system can be considered a small perturbation of a partially integrable system and therefore a convenient starting point is this partially integrable 3-dof system which can be treated as a stack of 2-dof systems, where the stack parameter is the particle energy $E_0$, which is a conserved quantity of the 2-dof system.

+A cental object in this study is the scattering function $(\Delta E_0(b,\phi_0), \theta_f(b, \phi_0))$, and its set of singularities.
 The set of singularities reflects the structure of the stable and unstable manifolds that divide the constant energy manifold of the total system and direct the dynamics.
-When the surface oscillates, the particle exchanges energy with the surface, but these invariant manifolds are robust under small perturbations.

-The natural scattering function for this system gives the change of the energy and the final scattering angle as a function of the initial impact parameter and the initial phase of the oscillation of the surface $(\Delta E_0(b,\phi_i), \theta_f(b,\phi_i) )$.
-The double differential cross-section is the projection of the graph of the scattering function on the range of the scattering function, the singularities of the projection are the caustics.
+The doubly differential cross-section is the projection of the graph of the scattering function on its range and the singularities of this projection are the caustics.

-The structures of the caustics are related to the regions of continuity of the scattering function and the curves where the Jacobian determinant of the scattering function is zero, $\det J = 0$.
-The regions of continuity generate characteristic types of structures on the cross-section; it is like a projection of a semi torus in the $\Delta E_0$--$\theta_f$ plane.
+The structures of the caustics are related to the regions of continuity of the scattering function and to the curves where the Jacobian determinant of the scattering function is zero, $\det J = 0$.
+The regions of continuity generate characteristic types of structures on the cross-section; it is like a projection of a semi torus on the $\Delta E_0$--$\theta_f$ plane.
 An increment in the value of the initial particle energy creates changes in the regions of continuity of the scattering functions and in the set of curves $\det J = 0$, and we can see clearly how those changes are reflected in the fusion of the caustics on the cross-section.

+The important progress of the present work in comparison with previous investigations of 3-dof chaotic scattering is a detailed description of the fusion between two regions of continuity of the scattering function.
+We have divided the fusion process of two generic regions of continuity into a single generic region of continuity into its 5 important steps.
+The process is presented by a sequence of six plots illustrating the 5 important steps in the transformations.
+Also, we have presented the corresponding steps in the changes observed in the doubly differential cross-section.